sindresorhus/sindresorhus.github.com/_apps/jiffy.md

 #### Why the name “Jiffy”?

 Some people incorrectly pronounce GIF as “Jif”.
 The name is a pun on that.
 Also, “Jiffy” means to do something fast, which is what the app is all about.

+#### Why is this free without ads?

+I just enjoy making apps.
+I earn money on other apps.
+Consider leaving a nice review.